DO I HAVE A CASE?

 You were injured

-Someone else caused it — or played a role
+Someone else caused it, or played a role

 That’s it.

-Common Situations We See
+Common Situations

 You might have a case if: